Radiological Technology

 A test that uses X-rays to measure bone density.
 At our hospital, we use the DEXA method, which is the most reliable measurement method, instead of a simple measurement method.
 It is mainly measured at the lumbar spine and proximal femur.
 The measurement results are used for the diagnosis and follow-up of osteoporosis and treatment decisions.
 This inspection supports fax reservations.

-Our hospital's TV and endoscopy department operates two C-arm type digital X-ray TV systems and three other X-ray TV systems.
-All equipment is equipped with a system equipped with an FPD (Flat Panel Detector), and we are working to improve image quality and reduce radiation exposure.
-By owning multiple units, we are able to respond flexibly to inspections and strive for efficient operation.
-In addition, we can handle emergency examinations and treatments 24 hours a day, 365 days a year.
+Our hospital's TV and endoscopy department operates two C-arm type digital X-ray TV devices and three other X-ray TV devices.
+All devices are equipped with systems equipped with FPDs (flat panel detectors), and we are working to improve image quality and reduce radiation exposure.
+By owning multiple devices, we can respond flexibly to examinations and strive for efficient operation.
+We can also handle emergency examinations and treatments 24 hours a day, 365 days a year, and in fiscal year 2024, we performed approximately 3,900 examinations and treatments annually.

 The C-arm type digital X-ray device with a large monitor shown in the photograph is mainly used for examination and treatment of the liver, gallbladder, and pancreatic region by Gastroenterology such as ERCP and PTCD.
 In addition, bronchoscopy by Respiratory Medicine, myelography by Orthopedic Surgery, and three other TV fluoroscopes are used for examination and treatment by Urology, surgery, radiology and general medicine.